 Also, wear comfortable shoes with a good grip, bring plenty of refreshments and healthy snacks and on a sunny day wear sunscreen.

-At first glance, Sligo might appear a little bit worn around the edges, but once you go for a walk along the river, see the Italian Quarter, find the Yeats statue and see the fantastic woodcarvings made by the talented craftsman Michael Quirke, you’ll be instantly filled with wonder and delight.
+At first glance, Sligo might appear a little bit worn around the edges, but once you go for a walk along the river, grab a bite at the Italian Quarter, learn more about Yeats and see the fantastic woodcarvings made by the talented craftsman Michael Quirke, you’ll be instantly filled with wonder and delight.

-Ruins of a beautiful13th century Sligo Abbey, built-in 1253, and a Nobel Laureate William Buttler Yeats Memorial House can be found in town as well as lots of boutique shops and eventful Irish pubs.
+Ruins of a beautiful 13th century Sligo Abbey, built-in 1253, and a Nobel Laureate William Butler Yeats Memorial House can be found in town as well as lots of boutique shops and eventful Irish pubs.

-Prior our move to Sligo, we spent lots of time in Strandhill village where we immersed ourselves in Irish culture, explored every single coastal curve, watched local surf championships, participated in the beach cleanups and enjoyed the mind-blowing countryside.
+Prior to our move to Sligo, we spent lots of time in Strandhill village where we immersed ourselves in Irish culture, explored every single coastal curve, watched local surf championships, participated in the beach clean-ups and enjoyed the mind-blowing countryside.

-Besides engaging nature, you’ll find a great variety of food outlets with places like Shells Caffe, The Draft House, Strand Bar and Mammy Johnston’s, famous for their honeycomb ice cream, all down by the oceanfront.
+Besides engaging nature, you’ll find a great variety of food outlets with places like Shells Caffe, Strand Bar and Mammy Johnston’s, famous for their honeycomb ice cream, all down by the oceanfront.

 When I was a kid, I had a growing passion for literature; I used to read and express my feelings and thoughts through poetry, I enjoyed playing with words, mainly to find balance and reconnect with myself.